maxtkc/mvths-wiki/docs/070xf-sumo-line-sensor.rst

 Set up
 --------
 #.
-If the three control pins (VCC, GND, OUT) are not soldered, you can solder either three wires to the sensor or a right angle header.
+If the three control pins (VCC, GND, OUT) are not soldered, you can solder a three pin header.
+Make sure to use headers from (for PCB) box (shorter) not the (for breadboard) box.
 #.
 Connect the sensor to your breadboard, connecting VCC to the 5V bus and GND to ground.
+For initial testing, you can have your sensor facing up.
+Just note that it will detect IR light in the room as well as that reflected from the emitter.

 Testing
 --------